-Rama is like the sheltering tree for the polite, the ultimate (supreme) refuge for the woebegone, a hospice for the agonised, and he is the only personality who deserves to be famous.
+Shri Rama is like the sheltering tree for the polite, the ultimate (supreme) refuge for the woebegone, a hospice for the agonised, and for grace (fame) he is the only abode or he is the only one who deserves to be famous.

 The above verse is in the glorification of the most superior, the supreme being, Rama.
 In the end of the verse "ca eka bhaajanaH" comes which

 means Rama is - eko-advitiya-aashrayah - He is only one abode for Yasha (fame), there is no one else like him, He is the the only one abode for

 wise people or he is the only personality in all the worlds, who is "

 nivāsa-vṛkṣaḥ" i.e. sheltering tree for all,